Croissants with jam. That's it! Just a few ingredients result in a delicious dessert that will put a smile on your face. Ready to serve in 30 minutes.

 - icing sugar for dusting

-Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
-Line one or two baking trays (depending on how many croissants you are making) with baking paper.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+Line one or two baking trays (depending on how many croissants you make) with baking paper.

-Cut the rectangle in half lengthwise, then cut each rectangle into triangles.
+- Cut pastry: Unroll the puff pastry.
+Cut the rectangle in half lengthwise, then cut each rectangle into triangles – see picture.